 Treatment starts when the patient meets with the dentist for a denture consultation to determine if dentures are really the best option.
 If the answer is ‘yes’, a series of appointments are scheduled, and the treatment process begins.

 Occasionally a patient will come in that is missing all of their natural teeth.
 When that happens, a ‘wax’ try in appointment will take place a couple weeks after the impression appointment.
 During this critical step in the denture process, the patient is fitted with a mockup of their denture that includes a set of pre-made acrylic or composite teeth, set in wax.
-During this appointment the dental assistant will make sure the patient is happy with the dentures general size, shape, position, and tooth color.
+During this appointment the dental assistant will make sure the patient is happy with the general size, shape, position, and color of the new denture teeth.